JrndD/JrndD-jrndblog.github.io/content/posts/ConditionalAccess/RestoreFromAuditLogs.md

 ![List of changes](/ConditionalAccess/CAPolicyChanges.png)

-Copy the TimeGenerated and whether you are interested in the old or the new value into the next part.
+Copy the TimeGenerated and whether you are interested in the old or the new value into the next part to get a diff of the changes.

 ```PowerShell
 # First comparison